 I use zooarchaeological and stable isotope analyses, as well as Zooarchaeology by Mass Spectrometry (ZooMS) to explore a range of topics concerning the relationships between humans and animals in the past.
 This includes examining the development and spread of pastoralism through Africa and other parts of the world, interrogating early herd management strategies in Kenya and Tanzania, and assessing the diverse nature of the incorporation of domestic fauna into native foodways and ranching economies in California.

 Zooarchaeology Laboratory and Collections

 I direct the Zooarchaeology Laboratory and Collections and advise undergraduate, master’s and doctoral students pursuing research using faunal remains to understand the past.
 Students interested in volunteering in the zooarchaeology collections can contact me (firstname.lastname@example.org) or Jen Green (email@example.com).

 Stable Isotope and ZooMS Laboratory

-I joined the department in Fall 2019 and am currently establishing a laboratory space for sampling and preparation of archaeological material for stable isotope and ZooMS analysis.
-The lab is still in progress, but I welcome all students who are interested in using stable isotope analyses or ZooMS in their research.
+I also manage a laboratory space for sampling and preparation of archaeological material for stable isotope and ZooMS analysis.
+I welcome all students who are interested in using these methods in their research.

 2015 Ph.D.
 University of California, Santa Cruz, Department of Anthropology